Research and assess San Miguel Allende as a location for living, working or retirement in Mexico

 Practical Information About Living in San Miguel Allende

 San Miguel de Allende is situated about 170 miles by road northwest of Mexico City.
-The Spanish founded the city as San Miguel el Grande as an important military and commercial center when Zacatecas was one of the world’s principal silver mining centers in the world, although the town was renamed in 1826 to San Miguel de Allende, in honor of Ignacio Allende who was born here.
+The Spanish founded the city as San Miguel El Grande and the location served as an important military and commercial center when Zacatecas was one of the world’s principal silver mining centers, although the town was renamed in 1826 to San Miguel de Allende, in honor of Ignacio Allende—one of the protagonists of Mexico’s independence movement—who was born here.

 San Miguel de Allende At-a-Glance:

 139,297 (2005 Census)

 34F/1C (Nocturnal, Winter), 75F/24C (Daytime, Summer).
 Year-Round Average 66F/19C